hanoii/contributor.drupal.user.js/README.md

 - Green are the ones you created.
 - Yellow are the ones you are listed as a maintainer.

+It also sorts your project list by usage, putting your owns first and the ones you mantain after.

 It is supposed to work only on your profile page when logged in and it has some localStorage cache not to query the projects every time, but rather weekly.

 ![Screenshot](screenshot.png)